jtrauntvein/cross-platform-build/README.md

 * name (string - required): Specifies the name of the subdirectory to include.
 This subdirectory must be a direct child to the process current working directory.

-* options (object - optional): Specifies the options that should be provided to any targets created in the sub-project.
+* options (object - required): Specifies the options that should be provided to any targets created in the sub-project.
 If this function is itself invoked in a sub-project, it is imperative that the options passed to that sub-project's makefile are passed to any targets created.
 In addition to the book-keeping properties in the options structure, the application can supply a "makefile_name" string property that will control the name of the makefile that the function will look for in the target directory.

 #### 3.2.3 - Logger()